chrisfaltsetas/SEiP_Assignments/README.md

 ## Versioning

 We use git for versioning.
-For the versions available, see the [coomits on this repository](https://github.com/chrisfaltsetas/MavenAssignment/commits).
+For the versions available, see the [commits on this repository](https://github.com/chrisfaltsetas/MavenAssignment/commits).

 ## Authors